slhck/ffmpeg-quality-metrics/README.md

 What you need:

 - OS: Linux, macOS, Windows
-- Python 3.8 or higher
+- Python 3.9 or higher
-- FFmpeg:
+- FFmpeg 7.1 or higher is recommended:
     - **Linux:** Download the git master build from [here](https://johnvansickle.com/ffmpeg/).
 Installation instructions, as well as how to add FFmpeg and FFprobe to your PATH, can be found [here](https://www.johnvansickle.com/ffmpeg/faq/).
     - **macOS:** Download the *snapshot* build from [here](https://evermeet.cx/ffmpeg/) or install via `brew install ffmpeg`.
     - **Windows:** Download an FFmpeg binary from [here](https://www.gyan.dev/ffmpeg/builds/).
 The `git essentials` build will suffice.

 Put the `ffmpeg` executable in your `$PATH`.

 If you want to calculate VMAF, your ffmpeg build should include `libvmaf 2.3.1` or higher.
-This is the case with the static builds listed above or the Homebrew `ffmpeg` v5.1 package.
+This is the case with the static builds listed above or the Homebrew `ffmpeg` v5.1 and above.

 ## Installation